**EXTENDED DEADLINE June 20**

 ABOUT THE CALENDAR

-The Certain Days: Freedom for Political Prisoners Calendar is a joint fundraising and educational project between outside organizers in Montreal, Hamilton, New York and Baltimore, with two political prisoners being held in maximum-security prisons in New York State: David Gilbert and Robert Seth Hayes.
-The initial project was suggested by Herman Bell, and has been shaped throughout the process by all of our ideas, discussions, and analysis.
-All of the members of the outside collective are involved in day-to-day organizing work other than the calendar, on issues ranging from refugee and immigrant solidarity to community media to prisoner justice.
-We work from an anti-imperialist, anti-racist, anti-capitalist, feminist, queer and trans positive position.
+The Certain Days: Freedom for Political Prisoners Calendar is a joint fundraising and educational project between outside organizers in Montreal, Hamilton, New York, and Baltimore, with two political prisoners being held in maximum-security prisons: David Gilbert in New York and Xinachtli (s/n Alvaro Luna Hernandez) in Texas.
+We were happy to welcome founding members Herman Bell and Robert Seth Hayes (Rest in Power) home from prison in 2018, after serving over forty years each.
+All of the current members of the outside collective are grounded in day-to-day organizing work other than the calendar, on issues ranging from migrant justice to community media to prisoner solidarity.
+We work from an anti-imperialist, anti-racist, anti-capitalist, feminist, queer- and trans-liberationist position.
+All proceeds from the calendar go to abolitionist organizations working for a better world.